McStasMcXtrace/Schools/ESS_May_2021/Wednesday_May_5th/4_Choppers_and_other_rotating_optics/README.md

 ## TASK 1 - DiskChopper
-Let's try to limit the wavelength band coming through the optics.
+Using a broadband source, let's try to limit the wavelength band coming through the optics.
-If you got that far you may use information from the last part of the sources and monitor exercise.
+If you got that far you may use information from the last part of the sources and monitor exercise, otherwise you may start from Exercise_chopper.instr

 ## HINTS
 * The guide has to be split into two segments to accommodate the chopper